skammlade/skammlade.github.io/resume.markdown

 <br/>

 #### Master's Thesis
+**Organization:** Colorado Potato Breeding and Selection Program
 **Project Summary:** Evaluate the effects of management on soil health properties such as organic carbon, organic nitrogen, and soil microbial respiration; evalute the effects of location on soil food web composition where locations vary by amounts of soil organic carbon, organic nitrogen, and soil organic matter; determine the effects of potato genotype on soil food web composition.
-**Organization:** Colorado Potato Breeding and Selection Program
-**Dates:** January 2013 - December 2015
 **Workflow:**

 * experimental design